How does a mineral discovery become a producing mine? Here the Investing News Network breaks down the key stages in the lifecycle of a mine.

 All of the preliminary and technical reports completed during the first two stages of the lifecycle of a mine serve as tools that provide companies with the information they need to make intelligent and strategic decisions regarding the development of a project.
 Once they have all of this information, they will decide if they will go ahead with the mine construction phase.

-The construction process occurs after research, permitting and approvals have all been completed.
-Building a mine site can involve enhancing roads, mining processing facilities, environmental management systems, employee housing and other facilities.
+Construction occurs after research, permitting and approvals have all been completed.
+Building a mine site can involve enhancing and building roads, mining processing facilities, environmental management systems, employee housing and other facilities.

 Once the construction phase is finished, the mine begins to produce.
 Mine production involves the extraction of ore, separation of minerals, disposal of waste and shipment of product.